10 Best Life Insurance Companies in Tennessee

 Key Terms

-In the heart of the southeastern U.S., Tennessee, known as the Volunteer State, is bordered by eight states, including Kentucky and Virginia.
-Its lively capital, Nashville, home to 681,928 people, plays a key role in making Tennessee the 16th-most populous state with 6.77 million residents.
+Located in the southeastern U.S., Tennessee, the Volunteer State, is bordered by eight states, including Kentucky and Virginia.
+Its lively capital, Nashville, boasts 681,928 residents, contributing to Tennessee’s total population of 6.77 million, making it the 16th-most populous state.

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Tennessee is approximately 73.8 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Tennessee have been cancer, heart disease, and homicide.
 The homicide rate in Tennessee is about 11.5 homicides per 100,000 residents, which is higher than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Tennessee, the 90th percentile earnings is currently $81,220.
 The median income in the state is approximately $37,700.
-Most financial advisors recommend acquiring a life insurance policy that protects your loved ones for between 10X and 20X your annual income.
+Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your yearly earnings.
 In Tennessee, this amounts to around $812,200 – $1,624,400 for most individuals.

 Show Me Life Insurance Companies